The main attraction at Mchanga is the beautiful, powder-white beach.

-Food quality: When we visited in 2011 we found the food at Mchanga Beach Lodge to be very tasty.
+Food quality: When we visited in November 2013 we found the food at Mchanga Beach Lodge to be very tasty.
 The Zanzibari chef uses plenty of local spices and traditional flavours in the cooking as well as fresh ingredients, including coconuts from their own coconut trees.
-We particularly enjoyed the fresh seafood!
+We particularly enjoyed the fresh seafood.

-As most guests stay on half board here (though you can opt for b&b and fb – talk to us about this) lunch is an a la carte menu with prices.
-There will be a variety of lighter dishes such as sandwiches, burgers and snacks as well as some larger dishes to choose from.
+As most guests stay here on half board (though you can opt for B&B and full board – talk to us about this), lunch is an à la carte menu with prices.
+As well as a variety of lighter options such as sandwiches, burgers and snacks, there are some more substantial dishes to choose from.

-Dinner is then a three course meal, served to your table in the dining area.
-There will usually be a choice of two starters, one of which will be homemade soup.
-Then for the main course there are three choices – one of which will be a vegetarian option, the second will be meat, whilst the third will be seafood.
-When we were there in September 2011 we thoroughly enjoyed a meal of tuna carpaccio, king prawns in a Swahili curry with beetroot salad, and a dessert of passion fruit sorbet.
+Dinner is a three-course meal, served to your table in the dining area.
+There is usually a choice of two starters, on our last visit we had fresh crab cakes with a cucumber yogurt.
+Then for the main course there are three choices – one a vegetarian option, the second meat, and the third seafood.
+In November 2013 we thoroughly enjoyed tempura chili king prawns - which were huge, and a dessert of passion fruit sorbet.
 Other options were potato pancakes with mango chutney to start, and tandoori chicken as a main course.

-We especially liked the mix of traditional flavours, authentic Swahili influences and western dishes in the cooking at Mchanga Beach Lodge.
-It allows travellers to experience a little of the taste of Zanzibar – and is very tasty.
+We especially liked the mix of traditional flavours, authentic Swahili influences and western dishes in the cooking at Mchanga Beach Lodge, which allows travellers to experience a little of the taste of Zanzibar.